 Therefore, they sought a way to closely monitor his eyes.
 As the patient is conscious during such an operation, they provided him additional attractions through the VR goggles.
 A simple application made it possible to check if the vision was ok during the entire procedure.

 Subsequent laboratory center boasts of the doctors’ achievements in the treatment of patients affected by stroke.
 The doctors say that they also came to the conclusion that rehabilitation techniques conducted by VR experience are complementary to traditional rehabilitation techniques.

-The aim of the rehabilitation is to retrain the brain to control body movements.
+The aim of rehabilitation is to retrain the brain to control body movements.
 The brain is a very plastic organ of amazing possibilities, and if stimulated properly, it can reorganize its processes from the damaged part and transfer them to the healthy site.
 In other words, new parts of the brain can learn to do things that previously belonged to other parts.
 All you have to do is to persuade it through an appropriate activity.
 VR simulations are the best for this.
 Their great advantage is the ability to use them regardless of clinic visits or a meeting with the physiotherapist.
-Susana Rodríguez González says: “Alterations in language, swallowing problems, equilibrium disorders, neuro-psychological problems, attentional disorders … We could also address those issues with tools like this.
+Susana Rodríguez González says: “Alterations in language, swallowing problems, equilibrium disorders, neuropsychological problems, attentional disorders … We could also address those issues with tools like this.
 Strokes affect not only the patient’s physical strength but also his/her psychomotor activity.
-We could also address those issues with virtual reality tools like the one we have developed. “
+We could also address those issues with virtual reality tools like the ones we have developed. “

-If we open our eyes to new technologies, many people with health problems will be able to use the modern tools freely and benefit from the opportunities appearing with the renaissance of virtual reality.
+If we open our eyes to new technologies, many people with health problems will be able to use modern tools freely and benefit from the opportunities appearing with the renaissance of virtual reality.